Dormouse - Facts, Habitat, Pictures, Diet

 Life Span

-The life expectancy of a dormouse is approximately 3 years.
+A dormouse has a life expectancy of around 3 years.
 It is expected that they at least live alive for 3 years and at maximum their life expectancy is 4 years.
 Their life expectancy can’t be more than 4 years as they cannot face so extreme weather conditions.

 Dormouse